 Portrait of a Character – Deborah Haddon

-While writing Reversal, I needed a female Security crewman who could handle both erotic scenes and provide muscle as needed.
+While writing Reversal, I needed a female Security crewman who could handle both erotic scenes and provide muscle.
 Hence Deb was born.

 She also needed to be someone who could clean up well and, at times, appear very vulnerable and feminine.